Russians keep pressure on Mariupol after hospital attack

 Zelenskyy said 35,000 people managed to get out on Wednesday from several besieged towns, and more efforts were underway on Thursday.

-Early in the day, the Mariupol city council posted a video showing a convoy it said was bringing in food and medicine.
-But as night fell, it was unclear if those buses had reached the city.

-A child was among those killed in the hospital airstrike Wednesday.
-Seventeen people were also wounded, including women waiting to give birth, doctors, and children buried in the rubble.
-Images of the attack, with pregnant women covered in dust and blood, dominated news reports in many countries.

-French President Emmanuel Macron called the attack “a shameful and immoral act of war.”
-Britain’s Armed Forces minister, James Heappey, said that whether the hospital was hit by indiscriminate fire or deliberately targeted, “it is a war crime.”
+French President Emmanuel Macron called the attack on the hospital "a shameful and immoral act of war."
+Britain's Armed Forces minister, James Heappey, said that whether the hospital was hit by indiscriminate fire or deliberately targeted, "it is a war crime."

 U.S. Vice President Kamala Harris, on a visit to Ukraine's neighbor Poland, backed calls for an international war-crimes investigation into the invasion, saying, "The eyes of the world are on this war and what Russia has done in terms of this aggression and these atrocities."